 The UK based choreographer and designer reflects on his recent trip to Havana where he led choreographic workshops and created ‘THE LISTENING ROOM’, a new work for Danza Contemporanea de Cuba.

 I am increasingly interested in context and how that impacts what I make and the way I create it.
 I also enjoy the influence of where work is shown and who is taking part in the performance.
 I could see that this commission was going to provide me with a host of new factors to respond to, rethink or repurpose.
-It felt vital for me to bring a questioning small scale approach to this whole venture rather than slip into the existing tropes of large scale dance as I perceive them.
+It felt vital for me to bring a questioning small-scale approach to this whole venture rather than slip into the existing tropes of large-scale dance as I perceive them.
 I disciplined myself to work experimentally and set about devising a simple concept that would be a challenge for myself, for the company and for the audience too.
 Generally speaking, if I am going to use the term ‘contemporary’ dance in relation to my work, I believe I have a responsibility to be in dialogue with the very ‘nowness’ of things.
 I sought to bring some new perspectives on what dance could be like to make, to perform and to witness.

-Upon entering the company studio Leah and I were greeted by the most generous group of open hearted humans we could ever have hoped to collaborate with.
+Upon entering the company studio Leah and I were greeted by the most generous group of open-hearted humans we could ever have hoped to collaborate with.
 For the initial week, the company dancers were joined by numerous local dance makers with whom, I was able to share my creative processes and outlooks.
-I led a technique classes each morning before embarking on creative workshops together with Leah.
+I led a technique class each morning before embarking on creative workshops together with Leah.
 We initiated group discussion that challenged some existing notions regarding dance creation and performance, tested out some tools for devising movement and conducted games that assisted a greater awareness of presence.
 We chatted about the role of the empowered dancer as a collaborator and through various tasks and improvisations, the dancers started to understand the concept of dancer ‘agency’.
 What is possible when there is permission given for the performer to listen to their own instincts?
 What happens when they are invited to ask their own questions whilst in performance?
 How can they create the show they want to dance in real time?
 I recognised that the idea of a choreographer not needing to fix every aspect of their work was a fairly radical proposition and was in stark contrast to some of the choreography they were used to dancing and making.

 I suggested that some of the dominant pre-existing value systems around dance in performance were worth reconsidering, for there are many ways that choreography can engage its audience.
 I explained that my work is founded on a belief that a clear process will engender trust in the cast to make great informed choices and that this can be the case for set material as well as improvised dance.
 For my work to truly become a live experience, to do and to watch, I have to let go of a need for total control and let the performers themselves write the work.
 Many magical dances were revealed to everyone present in the room that week and the sound of pennies dropping was simply beautiful for myself and Leah to witness.